Indian filter coffee: History

+The consumption of coffee was recorded in the art and accounts of the Mughal court, from the early 1600s, with travellers offering accounts of the qahwakhanas (coffeehouses) of Shahjahanabad (Old Delhi).

-Until the 17th century, coffee was grown only in Arabia and exported in roasted or baked form.
-Taking raw coffee beans out of the country was prohibited to protect the Arabian coffee monopoly.
-According to a legend, Indian Sufi Baba Budan discovered coffee on a pilgrimage to Mecca.
-He smuggled seven raw coffee beans back to India and planted them in the hills of Chikmagalur in present-day Karnataka.The favorable conditions enabled the coffee plants to thrive in the hills, which were later named Baba Budangiri ('Baba Budan Hills').
-The British Indian government became very interested in the coffee, and established large plantations in Coorg (present-day Kodagu).
-Budan's original coffee plants are purported to be the ancestors of most of the world's coffee trees today.
+Until the 17th century, efforts were made to establish and maintain an Arabian coffee monopoly, with cultivation limited to Ethiopia, Tanzania, and Yemen, and exports limited to roasted or baked coffee beans, to protect the Arabian merchants.
+According to a legend, Indian Sufi Baba Budan discovered coffee on a pilgrimage to Mecca, and smuggled seven raw coffee beans back to India and planted them in the hills of Chikmagalur in present-day Karnataka.
+The favourable conditions enabled the coffee plants to thrive in the hills, which were later named Baba Budangiri ('Baba Budan Hills').

+In the mid to late 1600s, the Dutch East India Company (1605-1825) were the first to recognise the commercial opportunities of exporting Indian grown coffee, but later concentrated their efforts in Java.
+They also noted its popularity among the locals, a Dutch chaplain, Rev Jacob Vissche, of Cochin, wrote in the 1720s: "The coffee shrub is planted in the gardens for pleasure and yields plenty of fruit which attains a proper degree of ripeness.
+But it has not the refined taste of the Mocha coffee ...".

+In the late 1700s, the British East India Company became interested in the coffee, and established their own plantations in Coorg (present-day Kodagu).

 Ingredients

 Traditionally, Indian filter coffee is made with Plantation A washed arabica or Peaberry coffee beans.
 The beans are dark roasted, ground, and blended with chicory, with the coffee constituting 80-90% and the chicory 10-20% of the mixture.
 The chicory's slight bitterness contributes to the flavor of Indian filter coffee.

 Traditionally, jaggery or honey were used as sweeteners, but white sugar has been used since the mid-1900s.